NnenneA/Christad-Foundation-summer-camp-impact-analysis/README.md

 *   **Word of Mouth:** The camp achieved a **93.5%** recommendation rate.
 *   **Real-World Application:** **86%** of students used something they learned outside the classroom.

-*For a full list of insights, please view the omplete report.*
+*For a full list of insights, please view the Complete report.*

 ##  Dashboard of Findings